coolshou/qgitx/README_WIN.md

 That's all, now you can fire your VC2008 IDE, open the qgit solution file and enjoy ;-)

-Please report any problem to the Git Mailing List <git@vger.kernel.org>
+Please report any problem to the issue tracker on <https://github.com/simonwagner/qgitx/issues>
-specifying [QGit] in your mail subject